 They’ll also do a physical exam to identify any additional symptoms and review your medical history.
 They may perform blood tests to check your platelet and white blood cell (WBC) count.
 An increased platelet count and decreased WBC count could indicate an enlarged spleen.

 Treatments may include:

-Endometriosis only affects women.
+With rare exceptions, endometriosis only affects women.
 It occurs when the tissue that makes up the lining of the uterus begins to appear in other organs in your body.
-This is a rare condition.
-Primary umbilical endometriosis occurs when the tissue shows up in the bellybutton.
+Primary umbilical endometriosis is a rare condition that occurs when the tissue shows up in the bellybutton.
 This can lead to bleeding of the bellybutton.